-- You can designate a specific asset to pass to the Parent-Child Home Program (such as a residence, a work of art, or specified securities).
+- You can designate a specific asset to pass to the Parent-Child Home Program (such as specific securities).

-- Bequests can also be made in memory of a person, and we would be happy to suggest ways to ensure proper recognition.
+- Bequests can also be made in memory or in honor of a person, and we would be happy to suggest ways to ensure proper recognition.

 Should you choose any of these options, please make sure you properly identify the Parent-Child Home Program.
 Please contact the National Center and we will assist you with this planning process.

 Other Planned Gifts

-Although leaving a legacy bequest in your will or trust is the simplest and most popular ways to make a planned gift, there are many other planned giving strategies that may be helpful or more suitable to your needs;
+Although leaving a legacy bequest in your will or trust is the simplest and most common way to make a planned gift, there are many other planned giving strategies that may suitable to your needs.

 A charitable gift annuity is an irrevocable contract in which you exchange a gift of cash or securities for a fixed lifetime income stream for yourself and/or a loved one.
 By participating in this program, you can make a significant gift to the Parent-Child Home Program and at the same time receive a lifetime income stream.
 You may also receive an immediate income tax deduction and favorable capital gains tax treatment.

 In general, this planned giving option is for donors 65 years and older who contribute a minimum of $5,000.
 There is, however, another option for younger donors, called a deferred gift annuity.
-Payments begin at a point in the future specified by the donor, but cannot start until after the named annuitant (you and/or your loved one) is age 65.
+Payments begin at a point in the future specified by the donor, but cannot start until after the named annuitant (you and/or your loved one) is 65.